Time-out (sport): Ice hockey

 In ice hockey, each team is allowed one thirty-second time-out per game, which may only be taken during a normal stoppage of play.
 In the National Hockey League (NHL), only one team is permitted a time out during stoppage.
 However, in the International Ice Hockey Federation (IIHF) rules, both teams are permitted a time out during the same stoppage, but the second team must notify the referee before the opponent's time-out expires.

-Since each team has only one time-out, they will often reserve it for special situations, such as sudden changes in momentum of the game, resting players who have been on the ice for an extended period of time, and needing to score a goal near the end of regulation time, allowing time to strategize and rest the team's best players.
+Since each team has only one time-out, they often reserve it for special situations, such as sudden changes in momentum of the game, resting players who have been on the ice for an extended period of time, and when they need to score a goal near the end of regulation time and wish to plan strategy.

 In the NHL, teams lose their time-out if they unsuccessfully challenge a goaltender interference call, and cannot challenge if they are already without their time-out.

-Since the 2017–18 season, teams cannot utilize their time-out after an icing, except for the team who was not charged with the icing.
+Since the 2017–18 season, teams cannot use their time-out after an icing call, except for the team not charged with the icing.
 In addition, they retain their timeout after every successful goaltender interference challenge; unsuccessful offside challenges result in a minor penalty for delay of game.